Long-Term Vehicle Storage

 Many Arizona residents keep their car in storage during the heat of the summer, either while spending time in a cooler climate, or simply because it’s too hot to enjoy the benefits of a convertible or performance vehicle in scorching hot temperatures.
 When the weather is ideal for enjoyable driving, it is usually not as easy as removing the cover and firing it up.
 Unless precautions have been taken in advance, issues that may arise could involve the fuel, battery, tires, and wiring.

 Taking precautions prior to storage is a piece of cake, as long as you know in advance that your car will be parked for an extended period of time (longer than 3 months).
-If precautions have not been take, the residual amount of gasoline that was in the fuel pump, filter, lines, and fuel injection components can turn into a solid.
+If precautions have not been taken, the residual amount of gasoline that was in the fuel pump, filter, lines, and fuel injection components can turn into a solid.
 Attempting to start an engine under these conditions can be costly.

 If you are anticipating storage of your car, here is what we recommend:

 - Add a fuel stabilizing product to the gas tank.
 The product, STA-BIL works well but our preference is to add a few gallons of 100+ octane race fuel to the tank.
-This not only extends the shelf life of your tank of gas to potentially several years, your engine will enjoy this cocktail of choice.
+This extends the shelf life of your tank of gas to potentially several years, and your engine will enjoy this cocktail of choice.
 Beck’s stocks Sunoco race fuels in 104 unleaded, 112 leaded, and 118 leaded.

 - Make sure all fluids are at their proper levels and have been changed at proper intervals.